designmynight/designmynight-developers/site/content/api/api-faqs/index.md

 **9. We are using a `POST` request to add bookings through the API.
 We are hitting an error in the response `No 'Access-Control-Allow-Origin' header is present on the requested resource'`.
 What should we do?**

 If you are hitting this error, you should make sure that you are adding `source: 'partner'`.

+**10. We are creating our own checkout using the API.
+We are making requests to the `booking-availability` endpoint and we are finding that the loading speed is slow.
+Any advice?**

+For each request that you make to the `booking-availability` endpoint, you should include the `fields=`string parameter so that the API only searches for the thing you've specified.

+For example, if the customer selects the number of guests and date, and you want to surface the available booking types.

+You should use `fields=type` for the request, so that the API request will only check which booking types are available.

+Without using the `fields=` parameter, the API request will be checking all available booking types, dates, times and durations which will affect the loading speeds.